Master of Arts Degree in Communication Requirements

 ** For those individuals pursuing professional careers such as business and industry, public service, law, and government, the Communication Department highly recommends selecting 12 units from among the following core requirements: COMM 205, COMM 214, COMM 215, COMM 263, COMM 264M, COMM 265, COMM 266, COMM 268, COMM 275, and COMM 276.

 - At least 21 units in the student's program of study must be in 200-level (seminar) communication courses.

-- One methods seminar (COMM 242M or 264M) is required in every program.
+- One methods seminar (COMM 242M or COMM 264M) is required in every program.

 - In order to fulfill the university's Graduate Writing Skills Requirement, students are asked to submit an academic writing sample for evaluation prior to advancement to candidacy.
 Consult the department's Graduate Handbook or graduate coordinator for further details on the policy.

 - Elective requirements can be met by any approved communication seminar, upper-division undergraduate communication course, or appropriate course outside the department.
-Any undergraduate course counted toward the M.A. must include additional work to make it commensurate with a graduate-level experience; verification is the responsibility of the student and the student's graduate adviser.
-Elective requirements are approved by the student's graduate adviser and the graduate coordinator.
+Any undergraduate course counted toward the M.A. must include additional work to make it commensurate with a graduate-level experience; verification is the responsibility of the student and the student's graduate advisor.
+Elective requirements are approved by the student's graduate advisor and the graduate coordinator.